prysmaticlabs/documentation/docs/monitoring/is-everything-fine.md

 ## Expected behavior: Beacon node

-When running a beacon node for the first time from a checktpoint, the beacon node will first sync the chain up to the head.
+When running a beacon node for the first time from a checkpoint, the beacon node will first sync the chain up to the head.

 Logs should look like: